-If you are self-employed or don’t have the option of a workplace pension, then it’s important to think about saving for later life.
-There are still pension products out there for you and you might still get tax relief from the government.
+If you are self-employed, or don’t have the option of a workplace pension, it’s important to think about saving for later life.
+There are still pension products out there for you and you might still get tax relief from the Government.

 You can get impartial advice about pensions from The Pensions Advisory Service.
 The Money Advice Service can help with advice about retirement planning, savings and managing your money.
 You can also talk to an independent financial adviser, but you’ll usually have to pay for the advice.